 When complete, the Jones Falls Trail will extend 10 miles between Baltimore's Inner Harbor and the Mount Washington Light Rail Station.

-Currently, a paved, off-road section runs from the Woodberry Light Rail Station south to Penn Station.
+Currently, a paved, off-road section runs from Cylburn Arboretum south to Penn Station.
 A highlight of the journey is passage through Druid Hill Park, which offers a natural escape from city life.
 The park houses the Baltimore Zoo, the Rawlings Conservatory and Botanic Gardens, and many other historical structures.

 After exiting the southeastern side of the park, the character of the trail's surroundings becomes more urban.
 Along the way, the Baltimore Street Car Museum is a worthwhile stop.

-The on-road portion of the trail begins past Penn Station and whisks you south to the Inner Harbor, a major tourist destination with restaurants, shops, museums, and other attractions.
+The on-road portion of the trail begins past Penn Station and whisks you south to the Inner Harbor, a major tourist destination with restaurants, shops, museums and other attractions.
 Navigating this section of the trail can be somewhat tricky; look for painted green trail markings along the ground to help guide you.
 Hop on the Gwynns Falls Trail at the Inner Harbor to extend your trek through southwest Baltimore.